Laksar–Dehradun line: History

-Whereas, the branch line between Raiwala Junction and Rishikesh which were comes under the East Indian Railway Garhwal district portion was opened on 2 April 1927.
+Whereas, the branch line between Raiwala Junction railway station and Rishikesh railway station which were comes under the East Indian Railway Garhwal district portion was opened on 2 April 1927.
 And the extension of the line to Karnaprayag by Rishikesh–Karnaprayag line, the railway station was inaugurated on 12 January 2021.

 Electrification

 The electrification was done on dividing the three sections of this route, the first section is Laksar Junction–Haridwar, the second section is Haridwar–Dehradun and the third section is Raiwala–Rishikesh branch.
 The First section is electrified on 28 September 2015.
 The second section is electrified on 20 October 2016.
 And the third section was opened on 2018.